 The Importance of Diligent Veterinary Care for Geriatric Pets

 Moving from a schedule of yearly to twice-yearly senior dog and cat veterinary care can help your vet spot signs of developing age-related conditions early so that treatment can begin before the issue becomes severe.
-This approach not only allows your vet to manage your pet's health issues effectively and but also work to slow the progression of disease.
+This approach not only allows your vet to manage your pet's health issues effectively but also works to slow the progression of disease.

 Issues such as anxiety, hygiene decline, visual impairment and joint pain are common in older pets.
 By really getting to know your pet and seeing them a couple of times a year, your veterinarian will be able to spot subtle changes in behavior, appearance and health that might otherwise be missed.